Skip to main content

 • Be cautious with medications.

-The main complication of a stomach bug is dehydration ― a severe loss of water, and essential salts and minerals.
-If you’re healthy and drink enough to replace fluids you lose from vomiting and diarrhea, dehydration shouldn’t be a problem.
+The main complication of a stomach bug is dehydration, which is a severe loss of water and essential salts and minerals.
+You can lower the risk of dehydration by drinking enough fluids to replace those lost from vomiting or diarrhea.

-Shelly Frischmann is a Family Medicine nurse practitioner in Onalaska, Wisconsin.
+Shelly Frischmann is a nurse practitioner in Family Medicine in Onalaska, Wisconsin.

 Topics in this Post